-Cusco city is located at 3300 meters above sea level, so the air is thinner here, with less oxygen than you may be used to.
-Some visitors experience altitude sickness, in particular when they first arrive in the city.
-We advise all hikers to arrive at least two days before their trek to give themselves time to acclimatize.
-Machu Picchu and Aguas Calientes, however, are located much lower – at around 2000 meters – therefore, you are less likely to suffer from altitude sickness in these locations.
+Cusco city is located at 3300 meters above sea level so the air is thinner here, with less oxygen than you may be used to.
+Some visitors experience altitude sickness, in particular when they first arrive to the city.
+We advise all hikers to arrive at least two days prior to their trek to give themselves time to acclimatize.
+Machu Picchu and Aguas Calientes, however, are located much lower – at around 2000 meters – therefore you are less likely to suffer from altitude sickness in these locations.
 If you do find yourself struggling with the altitude, the following tips should help you:

 * Deep breathing exercises

 * Rest and relax upon your arrival

 * Drinking a lot of water, this will help you adapt faster

 * Coca tea and muña tea from the Andes help to reduce altitude sickness

 * Alcohol and drugs are a big no if you having trouble with the altitude

 * Diamox or Acetazolamide (you can find these medications in any drugstore in Cusco, please check with your Doctor to ensure you are not allergic to any medication)

 * Supplementary oxygen is provided in every hotel in Cusco.
 If you don’t have access to supplementary oxygen then call us and we will deliver some to you free of charge